Ani Panova is 18 years old. She was born in the city of Plovdiv, Bulgaria.

-She studies in a Pre-College program at the University of Music and Performing Arts Vienna.
+She studies in the University of Music and Performing Arts Vienna.

 Ani started playing the violin when she was 6 years old.
 At the same age she participated in the international violin competition "Ochrid Pearls – 2012“ in Ochrid, Macedonia, taking the second jury prize in the age group up to 9 years.
 At 8 she participated in the international competition „7th Competition of young performers of orchestral instruments „Dobrin Petkov“ – Plovdiv 2013“, winning 3rd prize in the age group up to 11 years.

 When she was only seven, Ani played Vivaldi as a soloist with the Vratsa Philharmonic Orchestra.